U.S. may soon expand U.N. talks on North Korea sanctions, signaling China deal: diplomats

 The U.S. mission to the United Nations declined to comment.

-Haley said last week Russia's engagement on the draft resolution would the "true test."
-Moscow has disagreed with assessments by Western powers that Pyongyang has launched two long-range missiles, instead saying they were mid-range.

-Diplomats say China and Russia only view a test of a long-range missile or nuclear weapon as a trigger for further possible U.N. sanctions.
+Moscow has disagreed with assessments by Western powers that Pyongyang has launched two long-range missiles, saying they were mid-range.
+Diplomats say China and Russia only view a test of a long-range missile or a nuclear weapon as a trigger for further possible U.N. sanctions.

 North Korea has been under U.N. sanctions since 2006 over its ballistic missile and nuclear programs and the Security Council has ratcheted up the measures in response to five nuclear weapons tests and two long-range missile launches.